 - never having had a baby

-In some cases, such as with secondary dysmenorrhea, painful menstrual periods can be the result of an underlying medical condition, such as:
+Painful menstrual periods can also be the result of an underlying medical condition, such as:

-- endometriosis (a painful medical condition in which cells from the lining of the uterus grow in other parts of the body)
+- endometriosis: a painful medical condition in which cells from the lining of the uterus grow in other parts of the body, usually on the fallopian tubes, ovaries, or tissue lining the pelvis

-- pelvic inflammatory disease, an infection of the uterus, fallopian tubes, or ovaries often caused by sexually transmitted infections
+- pelvic inflammatory disease (PID): an infection of the uterus, fallopian tubes, or ovaries often caused by sexually transmitted bacteria that causes inflammation of the reproductive organs and pain

-- adenomyosis, a rare condition in which the uterine lining grows into the muscular wall of the uterus
+- adenomyosis: a rare condition in which the uterine lining grows into the muscular wall of the uterus and can be painful because it causes inflammation and pressure

-- cervical stenosis, a rare condition in which the cervix is so small it slows menstrual flow (NLM)
+- cervical stenosis: a rare condition in which the cervix is so small it slows menstrual flow, causing an increase of pressure inside the uterus that causes pain

-Home care treatments may be successful in relieving painful menstrual periods.
-Home treatment includes:
+Home care treatments may be successful in relieving painful menstrual periods and can include:

 - using a heating pad on your pelvic area or back